-- The practice had gathered feedback from patients through the recently re-established Patient Participation Group (PPG) with three members and through surveys and complaints received.
-The practice had a PPG meeting on 8 June 2017 which was attended by two PPG members.
-The PPG had a formal written constitution.
-During the inspection we spoke to two members of the PPG and they were very happy with the care and support received from the practice and said that they were consulted in the development of the practice.
-For example in the development of telephone consultations. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+• The practice had gathered feedback from patients through the recently established Patient Participation Group (PPG) and through surveys and complaints received.
+The practice recently contacted 500 patients by e-mail to ascertain if they were interested to join the PPG; 70 patients had indicated an interest to join the PPG.
+Eight members attended their first meeting on 17 May 2017.
+The practice informed us that they were developing a virtual PPG with 70 members in addition to the PPG.
+During the inspection we spoke to two

+- members of the PPG and they were very happy with the care and support received from the practice.
+The practice had recently created a dedicated PPG notice board in the waiting area which encouraged patients to join the PPG and displayed survey results. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.